-In April 2018, Google generated 63.5 percent of all core search queries in the United States — followed by Microsoft Sites at 24 percent, and Oath (formerly Yahoo) at 11.4 percent.
+In April 2019, Google generated 62.7 percent of all core search queries in the United States — followed by Microsoft Sites at 24.8 percent, and Verizon Media (formerly Oath and Yahoo) at 11.6 percent.

 And when it comes to the mobile search market in the United States, Google leads again with a massive 93 percent market share.